Railroad-Wrecker/DoorOS/README.md

   - [Terminal Colors](https://chrisyeh96.github.io/2020/03/28/terminal-colors.html)

 ## Hardware Support
-- The software is designed to run on a Raspberry Pi, and functionality has been tested with QEMU emulation and actual hardware.
+- The software is designed to run on a Raspberry Pi 3/4, and functionality has been tested with QEMU emulation and actual hardware.
 Board information can be verified using instructions from [Raspberry Pi Board Version](https://www.raspberrypi-spy.co.uk/2012/09/checking-your-raspberry-pi-board-version/).

 ## Getting Started
 1. **Clone the repository:**